LucasBR96/MAZE-MAKE/README.md

 * seed -> the seed for the rng       ( any value )
 * algo -> the choosen algorithm, 1 for prim and 0 for kruskall

-Also, it is possible to manipulate the speed of the animation using the left and right arrow keys.
+It is possible to manipulate the speed of the animation using the left and right arrow keys.
 The speed is a integer between 1 and 10 inclusive, with default value of 5, and that indicates the number of new walls added per frame.

+Finaly, it is possible to pause/unpause the animation using the spacebar.

 ## References